Skip to Content

 How does this translate to you?
 Here in the Midwest, we have a common enemy: mosquitos!
 They are the bane of every summer outdoor experience.

 Guess who eats a megaton of mosquitos?
 Bats!
-The brown bat is common in North America, and these insectivores can catch up to 600 insects an hour, or a third to a half of their body weight!
+The brown bat is typical in North America, and these insectivores can catch up to 600 insects an hour, or a third to a half of their body weight!

-Having a bat house on your property is an excellent way to decrease your immediate area’s mosquito population.
+A bat house on your property is an excellent way to decrease your immediate area’s mosquito population.
 What’s better than FREE pest control?

 About The Echo, Echo, Echo…